 To support ONR’s needs, upon award we will establish a comprehensive Legacy Network Maintenance Plan for the full lifecycle in compliance with CDRL A010 to detail all actions required to support the procurement, configuration, installation, connection, management and decommissioning of network devices.
-Our plan will include descriptions of how we will handle access control, configuration management, inventory, and disposal of IT devices and equipment.

-We have experience directly relevant to this effort.
-Since 2014, the AveningTech has been supporting the day-to-day activities of NGEN in multiple Navy and Marine Corps locations worldwide.
-We ensure effective, reliable, and efficient installation, operation, and performance of network system resources, architecture and topology and verify that all operating systems are adequate, functional, and conform to operation security policies and procedures.
-We assist with the development and application of business processes to ensure appropriate service levels.

 Our technicians support the customer enterprise by installing, configuring, repairing, maintaining, troubleshooting, and supporting testing activities on various computer equipment, peripherals, data communication and computer network systems.
-We will assemble, install, configure, and test computer equipment.
-AveningTech engineers conduct site surveys to determine current and future (scaled) network requirements and develop network designs accordingly.
-We perform isolation troubleshooting, configuration control, and testing.
 On some engagements, our engineers provide training for other contractors, government personnel, and even their military counterparts in both network management and configuration management, and they maintain the Designated Approving Authority (DAA) approved accreditation packages for SIPRNet and VoSIP architecture.

 AveningTech IT Specialists remain current on emerging tools, techniques and technologies and apply specialized Tiers I, II and III knowledge and expertise in cyber security, system administration, network operations, application support, asset management data engineering, knowledge engineering and legacy evolution of systems that utilize Microsoft, CISCO, Oracle and VMware products.
 Our technicians support the customer enterprise by installing, configuring, repairing, maintaining, troubleshooting, and supporting testing activities on various computer equipment, peripherals, data communication and computer network systems.
-We will assemble, install, configure, and test computer equipment.
-AveningTech engineers conduct site surveys to determine current and future (scaled) network requirements and develop network designs accordingly.
-We perform isolation troubleshooting, configuration control, and testing.
 On-site engineers train their military counterparts in both network management and configuration management, and they maintain the Designated Approving Authority (DAA) approved accreditation packages for SIPRNet and VoSIP architecture.

 Our team members create and maintain the documentation for certification and accreditation for directed information system in accordance with DoD regulations and policies and provide technical documentation by compiling, reviewing, and updating documentation related to the customer’s deployed systems.
-Our documentation support includes standard operating procedures (SOPs), operations plans, technical reports, technical notes, performance or product specifications.
 To provide ONR with a comprehensive view of the legacy network, we will provide analysis, engineering, and technical expertise on all legacy data network issues within ONR and provide the Legacy Network Performance Issues report (CDRL A012) on a bi-monthly basis to the TPOC.

 Ability to Perform Successfully.
 Our experience providing network support in similar environments, coupled with our understanding of the current ONR environment and the desired “TO BE” environment, position us to support ONR not only today but tomorrow as well.
 We will provide legacy and sustainment support of current ONR systems in parallel with our support for planning, designing, and implemented the desired future state.
 Our Network Strategy Plan (CDRL A011) will demonstrate our understanding and support ONR’s short-term and long-term goals, as well as our ability to implement them.